AdUhTkJm/moonc/README.md

 Type checking support is currently very limited.
 Though it now has the capability of parsing and loading `.mbti` files, not all AST types are supported for typing.

+It can give types to basic language constructs, including literals, loops, arrays and enums.
+It also supports some pattern matching features.
+Some advanced structures are not yet covered.

 # Progress

 Currently the compiler is able to parse itself in entirety, and it can also parse most files in `core/builtin`.